boalang/compiler/README.md

 ##DataSet
 1. You can start experimenting with the small dataset, available in "dataset" directory under root.
+The complete dataset comprises of 3 files:
+1. **index:** map to look into data stored in data file
+2. **data:** Abstract syntax tree of each project
+3. **projects.seq:** metadata information

+**This dataset contain 2 projects, [Boa](https://github.com/boalang/compiler) and [Panini](https://github.com/hridesh/panc).**